troyastorino/troyastorino/resources/welcome.md

 Hi, my name is Troy Astorino, welcome to my homepage!

-This website exists for two different audiences: myself and the world.
-Keeping a record of what I've done forces me to reflect on my successes and mistakes in a structured way, and so enables me to learn and grow from my past.
+Here I keep a record of some of the things I've done, both for myself to reflect on and to show the wider world.
-This record keeping is there for a similar reason: I have solved so many computing by finding solutions on various blogs around the internet, and I want to make sure I'm there for those people struggling like me.
-From another viewpoint, this website has to showcase what I've done so that when I apply for positions, it's here.
-So, please excuse the mixed presentation that content on site has.

 Now for a little about myself.
-I'm 21 years old, a senior at MIT trying to learn how to build intelligence.
+I'm 22 years old, a senior at MIT trying to learn how to build intelligence.
 I'm majoring in Aerospace Engineering and Physics, and love programming in beautiful languages (_\*cough\*_ [Clojure](http://clojure.org/) _\*cough\*_.)
 I'm living